dmeybohm/editorconfig-git-preserve-history/README.rst

 You can then put those commits up on github and issue a pull request to change all the whitespace in your project, but preserve the original authorship.

+This way, if you do `git blame` you will still see the original author of each line, but the whitespace will also be updated, so that if you have enabled editorconfig plugins, it will not have to rewrite the file and destroy the authorship information.

 Developing
 ----------